 The Results: The season premiere Miller delivered for the Hulu series packed a punch.
 Runners-up: The will-win projection is by unanimous vote, but Joel Fields and Joe Weisberg got a should-win vote for The Americans episode “Start,” and Phoebe Waller-Bridge got a should-win vote for Killing Eve episode “Nice Face.”

-Should and Will Win: American Crime Story: The Assassination of Gianni Versace (2018) 89% (5 votes each)
+Should and Will Win: The Assassination of Gianni Versace: American Crime Story: The Assassination of Gianni Versace (2018) 88% (5 votes each)

 The Results: Unanimous.